pachopok/data_cleaning-project/README.md

 # Project- Getting And Cleaning Data

 ## About the script
 The code in the run_analysis.R performs the following tasks:
 1. Downloads the required data and unzip them in the "fuci" directory
 2. Cleans them and transforms them as required by the project tasks.
+3. Organizes the results by grouping the subject ids and the activities in ascending order
+4. Write a summarizedTable.csv in the directory from which the code was executed.

+Note1: The variables are described in CodeBook.md.
-Note: the variables, that have been kept, are the ones ending in std() and mean().
+Note2: the variables, that have been kept, are the ones ending in std() and mean().
 The task description didn't clearly specify, if std()-X etc needed to be kept.
-3. Organizes the results by grouping the subject ids and the activities in ascending order
-3. Write a summarizedTable.csv in the directory from which the code was executed.

-The variables are described in CodeBook.md.

 ## Running the script (on Linux systems or Bash)